hazelcast/hazelcast-reference-manual/src/Map-UsingHD.md

 #### Required configuration changes when using NATIVE

-Beware that eviction mechanism is different for `NATIVE` in-memory format.
+Be aware that the eviction mechanism is different for `NATIVE` in-memory format.
 The new eviction algorithm is described [here](#eviction-algorithm).

   - Eviction percentage has no effect.